kvcallfield/ssh_credlogger/README.md

     (the stderr redirect prevents a 10-line error message when the user exits ssh)
 - Ensure your alias links to the correct path for this file
 - Ensure the "spawn" command below links to the correct path for the renamed ssh_credlogger.sh
+- You may need to tweak the strings expect listens for (like "Passcode:(asterisk)") to match your target's environment

 **Things to improve:**